marmonkin/portfolio/README.md

 I developed this approach after playing Dark Souls for the very first time.
 It never seases to amaze me how much detail you can put in a game, that is referred to as "unfinished".
 Every place you visit - littered with tiniest puzzle pieces for people to find and connect.
 Every item you find - meager in words, but so rich in information.

-This game inspired me to become a Game Designer, and to this day inspires me to improve, to some day become one of the greatest.
+This game inspired me to become a Game Designer, and still inspires me to improve, to some day become one of the greatest.

 # School Projects
 During my years of study in KAMK I have participated in developing some great games that I am very proud of.